 9-12 Virtual High School

-Students work on the curriculum provided through Odysseyware, Edgenuity, and JCS-LIVE teacher-written courses.
-During the 2020-2021 school year, JCS-LIVE is offering two high school CTE pathways — business and information technology.
+Students work on the curricula provided through Odysseyware, Edgenuity, and JCS-LIVE teacher-written courses.
+During the 2021-2022 school year, JCS-LIVE is offering two high school CTE pathways — business and information technology.
 If a student wants to take a different pathway, we will work with our families to design a different path.
-Students immerse themselves in topics that interest them and participate in hands-on, interactive LIVE classes to encourage their curiosity and a genuine love for learning.
+Students immerse themselves in elective courses that interest them and participate in hands-on, interactive LIVE classes to encourage their curiosity and a genuine love for learning.

 Path 2: intended for students who need more support and guidance from credentialed, subject area teachers.
 Students in this path attend required LIVE classes on most days and have content delivered both online and through multiple options to help the student succeed.
 Parents ensure that the student is attending class and completing work each day.
 Students are assigned both a high school advisor and a mentor teacher to assist them.
 Students are assigned curriculum through a variety of resources depending on their learning style and plan.